Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "Lovely boss you got there, baby," Allison griped to Julian, who sighed and shrugged off his jacket.

 "I bet he’ll explain it all later on and it’ll be all *reasonable* but… ugh.
 Fuck it, I’m gonna go downstairs and blow off steam.
 I have to get ready for this Corti-slash-Ten’Gewek summit in the next little while too.
-I’ll...be up later."
+I’ll... be up later."

 Allison sighed.
 "I wanna lift heavy stuff too, now."
 She looked ruefully down at her belly and massaged it through her dress. "...Probably a bad idea."